 Now, how about you get yourself first a cup of coffee and grab some cookies and biscuits to munch while we start your planning?
 Please also don’t forget your pen and planner, or any tools you may use in noting the important things and details in this post for your future Batanes trip.

-This article also contains affiliate links to products or services.
+This article contains affiliate links to products or services.
 Keep in mind the I may receive a commission when you click our links and make purchases, however, with at no additional costs to you.

 Booking for your Batanes Flight